amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

     * These offenses can often be recognized language such as "[ x ] with the intent to [ y ]" or "[ x ] with the purpose of [ y ]"
     * Can be contrast with general intent (see below), which merely requires proof of D's intent to perform the unlawful act itself
     * Things like voluntary intoxication or mistake of fact may be defenses to specific intent offenses (See Defenses section)
-  * Malice - malice is basically the common law analog to the MPC's “recklessness”
+  * Malice - malice is basically the common law analog to the MPC's “recklessness”;
-  * **General intent** - only requires that actor intended to perform the act that is considered unlawful without any specific intended result desired or in furtherance of some other objective
+  * **General intent** - only requires that actor **intended to perform the act that is considered unlawful without any specific intended result desired or in furtherance of some other objective**
     * However, when someone performs an act with intent to harm one person and it ends up harming another one, can still be specific intent even though did not intend that particular result under the doctrine of **transferred intent**
   * Finally, although this has been explicitly rejecting by MPC, there is also strict liability, in which no mens rea is required at all
     * Considering rationale for the mens requirement that strict liability disposes of, it is unsurprising that these are generally disfavored